 Specifies whether to configure alerting for the data migration task.
 If the task fails or the migration latency exceeds the specified threshold, the alert contacts receive notifications.
 Valid values:

-• You can select multiple columns for the Primary Key Column or Sort Key parameter from the corresponding drop-down list.
-One or more columns specified for the Primary Key Column parameter can be selected for the Partition Key parameter.
-You can select only one column for the Distribution Key parameter.
-For more information, see CREATE TABLE.
+The Primary Key Column and Sort Key can be composite keys.
+You can select multiple fields from the corresponding drop-down lists for the Primary Key Column or Sort Key.
+You must select one or more columns from the Primary Key Column to serve as the Partition Key.
+You can select only one field for the Distribution Key.
+For more information about primary keys, sort keys, and partition keys, see CREATE TABLE.

 Section